sunilangadi2/ceph-ci/doc/radosgw/lua-scripting.rst

     RGWDebugLog("key=" .. k .. ", " .. "value=" .. v)
   end

-- Use modules to create unix socket based, json encoded, "access log":
+- Use modules to create Unix socket based, JSON encoded, "access log":

-First we should add the following modules to the allowlist:
+First we should add the following packages to the allowlist:

 ::

-  # radosgw-admin script-module add --module=luajson
+  # radosgw-admin script-package add --package=luajson
-  # radosgw-admin script-module add --module=luasocket --allow-compilation
+  # radosgw-admin script-package add --package=luasocket --allow-compilation

 Then, do a restart for the radosgw and upload the following script to the `postRequest` context: